Hialeah Drinking Water Quality

 Is Hialeah Tap Water Safe to Drink?

-Hialeah tap water meets all EPA health standards and is safe to drink.
+Hialeah tap water meets all current EPA drinking water standards.

 How Hard is Hialeah Water?